ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Garlic?

-How much Garlic should I take daily?
+How much Garlic should I take?

 Ready to formulate with Garlic?